FIROUD-Reda/docs-alfresco/content-accelerator/latest/configure/limitations.md

 > Only PDFs or documents with a PDF rendition are possible to redact
 > Only OCR’d PDFs are available to be redacted as part of this action
 > Folders must contain less than 50 redactable documents.
 Actual number may vary based on environmental factors, but the action currently is not meant to scale to acting upon a large number of documents.

+## Send Combined Collection Email

+>Action is experimental but can be configured and supported by Hyland Services